fpgirard/detect/README.md

 3. The `detect.py` and `config-sample.py` micropython files.
 Rename `config-sample.py` to `config.py` to incorporate your Wifi, Adafruit and IFTTT credentials.

 4. Free accounts made on both Adafruit and IFTTT.
-Creating this accounts is simple - just to go these sites directly and sign up.
+Creating these accounts is simple - just to go these sites directly and sign up.
 You'll need to create a feed and set up the notification for this feed on Adafruit.
 On IFTTT, use a webhook using the feed name that you specified in Adafruit.

 5. A small case to enclose the MCU.
 I've included both the .scad and .stl version of a small case that will house the ESP chip.
 You can modify it as you look to fit the board of your choosing.
 Use scad to make these changes.